 Career and Employment Outlook

-To provide a salary perspective for one such option, aircraft mechanics and service technicians brought in median annual pay of $58,370 in 2015 and can expect little to no change in jobs from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+To provide a salary perspective for one such option, aircraft mechanics and service technicians brought in median annual pay of $64,090 in 2019 and the employment can be expected to increase by 3% from 2018 to 2028, according to the U.S. Bureau of Labor Statistics (BLS).

-Of these, air traffic controllers have one of the highest paying careers, bringing in a median annual income of $122,950 as of May 2015.
-Although, a 9% decline in these jobs is expected from 2014 to 2024, due to NextGen satellite-based systems that allow controllers to handle more air traffic, according to the BLS.
+Of these, air traffic controllers have one of the highest paying careers, bringing in a median annual income of $122,990 as of May 2019.
+Although, a 1% increase in these jobs is expected from 2018 to 2028, due to NextGen satellite-based systems that allow controllers to handle more air traffic, according to the BLS.

 University and college programs in aviation are offered at the certificate, associate's, bachelor's and master's degree levels.
 Depending on the level of education earned, graduates can pursue various aviation jobs ranging from flight attendants to airport managers.